anastasiia-popova/Quantum-Badger/README.md

 * Considering devices with photon losses;

-* Implementation of the Markov Chain Monte Carlo sampling using the approximate evaluation of probabilities, developed here.
+* Implementation of the Markov Chain Monte Carlo sampling with the approximate evaluation of probabilities, developed here.

 # Acknowledgments